-The Compensation Committee held 13 meetings in 2010 (including three subcommittee meetings) as well as two meetings in early 2011 to discuss and make determinations regarding 2010 remuneration.
+The Compensation Committee held 8 meetings in 2011 as well as 2 meetings in early 2012 to discuss and make determinations regarding 2011 remuneration.

-The members of the Compensation Committee at the end of 2010 were James A. Johnson (Chair), John H. Bryan, Claes Dahlbäck, Stephen Friedman, William W. George, Lois D. Juliber, Lakshmi N. Mittal, James J. Schiro and H. Lee Scott, Jr. None of the members of the Compensation Committee are employees of the firm.
-All members of the Compensation Committee are "independent" within the meaning of the New York Stock Exchange Rules and the firm's Director Independence Policy, and were also members of the Audit Committee, the Corporate Governance and Nominating Committee and the Risk Committee.
+The members of the Compensation Committee at the end of 2011 were James A. Johnson (Chair), John H. Bryan, M. Michele Burns, Claes Dahlbäck, Stephen Friedman, William W. George, Lois D. Juliber, Lakshmi N. Mittal, James J. Schiro and Debora L. Spar.
+None of the members of the Compensation Committee is an employee of the firm.
+All members of the Compensation Committee are "independent" within the meaning of the New York Stock Exchange Rules and the firm's Director Independence Policy and were also members of the Audit Committee, the Corporate Governance and Nominating Committee and the Risk Committee.